 There’s really no bad time to visit Northern California wine country, because each season brings with it a special reason for going there.
 But Spring is something special.
 There is so much to see and do when you visit Sonoma County in the Spring.
 As if any of us needs a reason to visit!
-Haha.

 Of course there is the wine.
 Some of the best wine in the world comes from Sonoma County.
 And then there is the award-winning food, featuring cuisine that has its own take on sustainable sourcing and farm-raised ingredients prepared with love.
 The views of rolling hills, with vineyards lining the back country roads for miles.
 Friendly livestock grazing in green pastures.
 Deep blue ocean waves breaking on rugged shorelines dotted with seabirds and the occasional beachcomber.

-Yep, lots of reasons to visit Sonoma County in the Spring.
+Yes, there are lots of reasons to visit Sonoma County in the Spring.

 Spring Renews the Soul in Sonoma County